Online study – frequently asked questions

 Thinking about studying an online masters?
-In this blog post, we answer some of the internet's most frequently asked questions about online study.
+We answer some of the internet's most frequently asked questions about online study.

-1. What's it like trying to earn a master's degree online?
+1. What is it like trying to earn a masters degree online?

 Most people who are considering online study for the first time are curious about how online learning actually works.
 A large proportion of our online learners are studying for a postgraduate degree while taking care of family members, working part-time or full-time, or even a combination of both!
 So how does juggling all of these commitments actually work?
 What is it like?